Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-Next, note that, by Proposition~0.5 of~\cite{Resnick1987}, the multiplier functions of the second terms of the decompositions~\eqref{eq: weak sub hat} and~\eqref{eq: weak super hat} converge to $0$ uniformly on $[1/T,T]$, for every $T>0$.
+Next, note that, by Proposition~0.5 of~\cite{Resnick1987}, the multiplier functions of the second terms in the decompositions~\eqref{eq: weak sub hat} and~\eqref{eq: weak super hat} converge to $0$ uniformly on $[1/T,T]$, for every $T>0$.
 A similar result holds for the multiplier function of the second term of the decomposition~\eqref{eq: weak hat} due to Lemma~\ref{lem: tricky conv}.
-Also, for any $T>0$, by continuity of the supremum of r.c.l.l.\ functions over $[1/T,T]$ at functions continuous over $[1/T,T]$, suprema of the bivariate martingales over $[1/T,T]$ converge weakly.
-Thus, multiplying the two factors from the second terms of the decompositions~\eqref{eq: weak sub hat}~-~\eqref{eq: weak super hat}, we get the second terms to converge to the zero process under the uniform metric (and hence, under Skorohod metric) on $[1/T, T]$ in probability.
+Also, for any $T>0$, the supremum of functions in $D([1/T,T])$ is continuous at continuous functions.
+Thus, the suprema over $[1/T,T]$ of the bivariate martingales in the decompositions~\eqref{eq: weak sub hat}~-~\eqref{eq: weak hat} converge weakly.
+As a result, multiplying the two factors from the second terms of the decompositions~\eqref{eq: weak sub hat}~-~\eqref{eq: weak hat}, we get the second terms to converge to the zero process under the uniform metric (and hence, under Skorohod metric) on $[1/T, T]$ in probability.